afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 ```

 This is from the file `pgm2.hs`, which you can compile and run, as
 with `pgm1.hs`, on `test.pgm`.
+As the reader continues with the book,
+she will find out that this method of chaining monadic functions is
+very common, and there is syntactic support for it in Haskell in the
+form of `do` blocks.

-A method `skipSpace` had to be added to
+A method `skipSpace` had to be added to account for the clean up done
-account for the clean up done within the original parseP5 function:
+within the original parseP5 function:

 ```haskell
 skipSpace :: (a, L.ByteString) -> Maybe (a, L.ByteString)